purpletechceo/purpletech-soen341projectF2023/Sprint 1/Task Distribution for Sprint 1.md

 ### **Meeting Minutes:**

 **Oyeyimika**, will serve as the secretary responsible for documenting meeting minutes and discussions as well .
-Meeting minutes should be well-organized, named correctly, and include comprehensive details of each meeting as well as document the task breakdown and create a log of the activities in preparation of the Sprint 1.  **Oyeyimika** will ensure that the documents are properly uploaded to the project repository.
+Meeting Minutes should be well-organized, named correctly, and include comprehensive details of each meeting as well as document the task breakdown and create a log of the activities in preparation of the Sprint 1.  **Oyeyimika** will ensure that the documents are properly uploaded to the project repository.